-- 7.6 Methods and Progress Report NOAA Ship MILLER FREEMAN does not maintain an exact Just File Transfer (JFT) radio schedule with Marine Operations Center, Pacific; however, the ship uses e-mail.
+- 7.6 Methods and Progress Report NOAA Ship OSCAR DYSON does not maintain an exact Just File Transfer (JFT) radio schedule with Marine Operations Center, Pacific; however, the ship uses e-mail.
 Radio contact will be maintained when possible.
-The Chief Scientist will send a scientific progress report to their respective Field Operations Leader via International Maritime Satellite (INMARSAT) Voice, Fax, or e-mail at least once a week. - 7.7 Receiving Scientific Status Reports The Chief Scientist may anticipate the need for daily reports on the position of satellite drifters in the study area and on the status of biophysical mooring(s).
-These will be sent either by facsimile from PMEL over INMARSAT or over the Internet from PMEL to the Marine Operations Center, Pacific radio room and forwarded to the ship. - 7.8 Use of Radio Transceivers Because it is sometimes necessary for the scientific staff to communicate with other research vessels, commercial vessels, and shore based NOAA facilities, the Chief Scientist or designee may request the use of radio transceivers aboard the vessel. - 7.9 Radio Interference Some scientific equipment is sensitive to radio frequency interference.
+The Chief Scientist will send a scientific progress report to their respective Field Operations Leader via Iridium Phone, International Maritime Satellite (INMARSAT) Voice, Fax, or e-mail at least once a week. - 7.7 Receiving Scientific Status Reports The Chief Scientist may anticipate the need for daily reports on the position of satellite drifters in the study area and on the status of biophysical mooring(s).
+These reports can usually be sent back to PMEL via the V-SAT system or by voice over Iridium telephone. - 7.8 Use of Radio Transceivers Because it is sometimes necessary for the scientific staff to communicate with other research vessels, commercial vessels, and shore based NOAA facilities, the Chief Scientist or designee may request the use of radio transceivers aboard the vessel. - 7.9 Radio Interference Some scientific equipment is sensitive to radio frequency interference.
 When interference occurs, it may be necessary to adjust operations and communications schedules if efforts to electronically isolate the equipment are unsuccessful.